top of page

 SANDY SERRANO – Witness to RFK assassination.
 (Final interview)

-CHRISTOPHER SHARETT - JFK researcher who helped lobby for the creation of the 1976-79 House Select Committee on Assassinations of the U.S. Congress.
+CHRISTOPHER SHARRETT – JFK researcher who helped lobby for the creation of the 1976-79 House Select Committee on Assassinations of the U.S. Congress.

 ROLAND SHEPPARD – Witness to the assassination of Malcolm X; saw one of his killers roaming freely in an NYPD precinct office immediately afterward.